Biophysical-Engineering-Group/pyFuRNAce/README.md

 Note: pyFuRNAce requires Python 3.10 or later, and the local installation always includes the GUI via Streamlit.

 #### Install from PyPI
-Install the latest stable version of pyFuRNAce from PyPI using pip (and OAT from GitHub):
+Install or upgrade the latest stable version of pyFuRNAce from PyPI using pip (and OAT from GitHub):

 ```bash
 pip install --upgrade pyfurnace